⚡ Storm or Roof Damage? Get a FREE Estimate

 2026 Storm Season: What Chicagoland Homeowners Need to Know

 The 2026 storm season has already announced itself emphatically.
-The March 10 Kankakee EF-3 tornado and the massive hail event that dropped potential state-record 6.10-inch stones on Darien are stark reminders that severe weather in the Midwest is not a matter of if but when.
-With peak severe weather season running April through August, now is the time to prepare your property.
+The March 10 Kankakee EF-3 tornado and the massive hail event that dropped a potential state-record 6.10-inch hailstone on Darien are stark reminders that severe weather in the Midwest is not a matter of if but when.
+With the peak severe weather season running from April through August, now is the time to prepare your property before the next system arrives.

-Meteorologists are forecasting an active severe weather season for the Illinois, Wisconsin, and Indiana corridor.
-La Nina conditions and above-average Gulf moisture are creating ingredients for frequent severe thunderstorm development through summer 2026.
+Based on current climate patterns and early-season activity, meteorologists are forecasting an active severe weather season for the Illinois, Wisconsin, and Indiana corridor.
+La Nina conditions and above-average Gulf of Mexico moisture are creating the atmospheric ingredients for frequent severe thunderstorm development across the Midwest through summer 2026.
+The Storm Prediction Center has already noted elevated severe weather potential for the Great Lakes and Upper Mississippi Valley regions through at least mid-summer.

-For homeowners across Chicago, Naperville, Aurora, Schaumburg, Joliet, Rockford, proactive preparation significantly reduces repair costs and insurance headaches.
+For homeowners across Chicago, Naperville, Aurora, Schaumburg, Joliet, Rockford, Kankakee, and throughout the Midwest, proactive preparation before storm season significantly reduces repair costs and insurance headaches when severe weather strikes.

 Pre-Season Property Inspection Checklist